 Email correspondence with UA faculty is expected to be professional and clear.
 Use of text/slang language is unprofessional and therefore not acceptable.
-Students should use complete sentences, proper punctuation/capitalization and should contain an appropriate greeting (e.g., Dear Dr. or Professor ) and salutation (e.g., Sincerely).
+Students should use complete sentences, proper punctuation/capitalization and should contain an appropriate greeting and salutation.
 If a question is vital to understanding a concept for an assignment, plan ahead.